vhscom/svelte-headlessui-starter/README.md

 ![Svelte Headless UI Starter](static/screenshot.png)

 Svelte Headless UI Starter is a template designed to make it easier and faster to build libre Svelte apps using Headless UI.
-Learn more about libre software in [What is Free Software?](https://www.gnu.org/philosophy/free-sw.en.html)
+The starter intends to remain as close as possible to the default experience one might achieve using `npm init svelte@next` and then building an app.
+Consult [What is Free Software?](https://www.gnu.org/philosophy/free-sw.en.html) to learn more about libre software and the principles of ethical software development.

 ## Demo